daniel-barda/Frontend-Mentor-Intro-section-with-dropdown-navigation/README.md

 ## Acknowledgments

-Thanks to Frontend Mentor for providing challenging projects that help developers improve their skills.
+Thanks to Frontend Mentor for providing fun and challenging projects that help developers hone their skills.

 ## Usage